postmanlabs/openapi-to-postman/README.md

   - **overwrite (Boolean true/false)** : Resets all generateTests and overwrites them with the defined tests from the `tests` array.
   Default: false

-See "postman-testsuite-advanced.json" for an advanced example of the setting options.
+See "postman-testsuite-advanced.json" file for an advanced example of the setting options.

 ## Postman test suite properties (V1)
 | name                                | id                  | type    | default/0 | availableOptions/0 | availableOptions/1 | description                                                                                                                                                  | external | usage/0         |